-Aulonocara Lwanda males are blue with yellow shoulders and yellow on their dorsal fin.
-They also show yellow on the Anal fin.
-Exceptional individuals may show a more orangeish yellow on the dorsal fin and anal fin.
+Aulonocara Lwanda males are blue with yellow shoulders and yellow/ orange on their dorsal fin.
+They also show yellow/orange on the Anal fin.
+Older individuals show a more orangeish yellow on the dorsal fin and anal fin.
 C.A.R.E.S.
 Program Fish, Endangered facing a very high risk of extinction in the wild in the near future.
 Males start to show their best color around 3.5 to 4 inches.
 3-inch males have some color that will only improve as they grow.

-The second photo is the male breeder at my wholesaler.
-These are full breed Lwanda and not the Lwanda with Orange Gene that I used to get from a different wholesaler.
+The second photo is of the male breeder at my wholesaler.
+These are full breed Lwanda.

 Peaceful to mildly aggressive Peacock that mixes well with other Peacocks, other than Jacobfreibergi types of a similar color, Haplochromis, milder Mbuna, and milder Lake Victorians in single male tanks.
 Do not mix different Aulonocara females in the same tank.
 (See Compatibility Chart)

 Best kept in single males in all-male tanks.
 90-gallon or larger tank recommended.
 It is hard to beat the color of an all-male African Cichlid Tank.